fpichardo-umn/cognitive-choice-modeling/README.md

 ```
 .
 ├── analysis/         # Output location for rendered reports (.Rmd, .html)
+├── data/             # Raw task data not included in this repository but expected
+│   └── raw/
-├── data/             # Default output location for generated data from pipelines
+├── outputs/             # Default output location for generated data from pipelines
 │   ├── igt/
 │   └── igt_mod/
-│   └── raw/                # Raw task data not included in this repository but expected
-├── models/                 # Stan model definitions
+├── models/TASK/STATUS      # Stan model definitions organized by task and status of the model: canonical, experimental, working (not tracked)
 │   ├── bin/                # Compiled Stan models
 │   └── txt/                # Human-readable .stan model files
 └── scripts/                # All operational scripts (R and shell)